Safest Teeth Whiteners

-According to Dr. Nandita Lilly, an in-house dentist at NewMouth, "dry mouth can result from myriad of health issues.
-Your dentist can help you determine the root cause and offer treatment options."
+According to Dr. Nandita Lilly, an in-house dentist at NewMouth, “dry mouth can result from a myriad of health issues.
+Your dentist can help you determine the root cause and offer treatment options.”

 Dry mouth is directly related to the autoimmune destruction of the salivary glands (Sjogren’s syndrome).
 It can also be indirectly related to cancer treatment, prescription medications, recreational drugs, aging, or other oral health conditions.